MiraiSubject/ReaderDownloader/README.md

 - The extension pulls every page from the reader into memory (fun fact every page is its own PDF file)
 - All the PDF files get combined into one big file.
 - The resulting PDF file gets saved by your browser.

+_Disclaimer: This extension is not affiliated with Leiden University and it may stop working at any time when they decide to change the way readers work.
+Ideally you should bother your course coordinators so they can bother the appropriate people to spend some resources to improve the situation.
+ONLY use this for creating a personal backup of your reader._

 All of this happens locally on your computer and there is no middle man that comes in between, so it is also safe.